ndrean/Solid-components/_posts/2020-01-10-Ruby-proc-block-lambda.md

 To use `my_proc`, we have the two same ways as previously seen:
 - declare a bloc as an argument to the method, and call it inside the method to execute it.
-There is no need of the `&` here since we already created a `proc` object, and the ampersand work it precisely to convert a block to a `proc` object.
+When the method doesn't apply to an enumerable, there is no need of the `&` here since we already created a `proc` object, and the ampersand work it precisely to convert a block to a `proc` object.
+However, if it applies to an enumerable, then we need to 'ampersand' the `proc`  to convert to a block because such methods like `each`, `select`, `map` don't expect arguments.

 ```ruby
 hi = Proc.new { puts "hi" }